Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/How_to_control_whether_the_state_gets_preserved_or_reset.md

 ## State is tied to a position in the tree

 ==When you give a component state, you might think the state "lives" inside the component.
-But the state is actually held inside React.
-React associates each piece of state it's holding with the correct component by where that component sits in the UI tree==.
+But the state is actually held inside React. **React associates each piece of state it's holding with the correct component by where that component sits in the UI tree**==.

 Here, there is only one `<Input />` JSX tag, but it’s rendered at two different positions: